cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 * To create a notebook, in the Files tab, choose New, and conda_python3.
-  This pre-installed environment includes the default Anaconda installation and Python 3.
+  This pre-installed environment includes the default Anaconda installation, and Python 3.

-* In the Jupyter notebook, under File, choose Save as, and name the notebook.
+* In the Jupyter notebook, under `File`, choose Save as, and name the notebook.

 Copy the following Python code and paste it into your notebook.
 Add the